stevob14/passivecash/index.md

 [Blockfi](https://blockfi.mxuy67.net/Q7rqA) is one such service.
 BlockFi lets you put your crypto to work and earn monthly interest payments in the cryptocurrency that you deposit with Blockfi.
 Most importantly, this interest is compounded.

+[Compound Finance](https://compound.finance/) is another platform.
+Compound finance is an algorithmic, autonomous interest rate protocol that allows allows developers to build financial applications.
+To start earning, you can use [Coinbase wallet](https://wallet.coinbase.com/).
+You will need to fund your Coinbase wallet with a small amount of ETH to cover mining fees, and the coin you wish to earn interest on.
+Next, select the the coin and amount you wish to lend.
+Your crypto will then be sent directly to the smart contract to start earning interest.
+You can find the current interest rates under Supply APY [here](https://compound.finance/markets).

 ### Earn Interest on Crypto (Alternative)

 Some cryptocurrencies such as NEO and Tezos offer rewards for holding crypto in your wallet.